dtczhl/dtc-KITTI-For-Beginners/README.md

 Download data from [here](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d)
 *   Left color images of object data (12 GB)
 *   Velodyne point clouds (29 GB)
-*   Camera calibration matrices of object data set (16 MB)
+*   Camera calibration matrices of object data set (16 MB): synchronizing different data sources, e.g., camera, point clouds.

 [python/crop_point_cloud.py](python/crop_point_cloud.py) is a script from this [github](https://github.com/qianguih/voxelnet/blob/master/data/crop.py) that can be used for this purpose.
 You only need to specify the paths to the training folders of images, point clouds, camera calibration, and the path you want to save the cropped point cloud.